Frances Perkins Homestead

 About the Homestead

-Visiting the Homestead brings the stories of Frances Perkins to life, highlighting her modest but comfortable home — the place that shaped her character to focus on improving the lives of all Americans.
+Visiting the Homestead, now the Frances Perkins National Monument, brings the stories of Frances Perkins to life, highlighting her modest but comfortable home — the place that shaped her character to focus on improving the lives of all Americans.

 Throughout her lifetime, Frances Perkins often lived and found respite at her family’s homestead, a saltwater farm located on the banks of the Damariscotta River in Newcastle, Maine.
 Settled by the Perkins family in the mid-18th century, the Homestead consists of a well-preserved 1837 Brick House and connected barns on 57 acres within a protected landscape of fields and forest.
-The land features 2.8 miles of picturesque stone walls defining pastures and woodland, and remains of 18th and 19th century home sites, and remnants of wharves, clay pits and kilns connected with the family’s 19th century brick-making business.
+The land features 2.8 miles of picturesque stone walls, the remains of 18th and 19th century home foundations, remnants of wharves, clay pits, and kilns connected with the family’s 19th century brick-making business.

-Learn more about the Frances Perkins Center’s Collections and Stewardship and Preservation work.
+Learn more about the Frances Perkins National Monument, as well as Frances Perkins Center’s Collections and Stewardship and Preservation work.